abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Luang Por Pasanno • August 2013

-Yesterday, four senior monks from Abhayagiri participated in the ordination at the City of 10,000 Buddhas.
+Yesterday, four senior monks from Abhayagiri participated in the ordination at the City of Ten Thousand Buddhas.
 The preceptor was Reverend Heng Sure.
-As he was instructing the candidates, he kept using a certain
-refrain: “There is inferior resolve, medium resolve, and superior resolve.”
+As he was instructing the candidates, he kept using a certain refrain: “There is inferior resolve, medium resolve, and superior resolve.”
 The examples he gave of inferior and medium resolve were humorous, so as to encourage the prospective monks to take on superior resolve.

 It’s helpful to reflect on what it means to make a resolution and to understand that the way we resolve to do something is going to condition